anhvir/trial/README.md

 cd Search
 ```
 for this purpose.
 I will also use Jupyter `Text File` to edit all
 of my project's files.
-Of course, I can do all these things using
+Naturally, I can do all these things using
-minGW/jEdit or some other combinations, but why not just try Jupyter?
+minGW/jEdit or some other combinations, but why not just use Jupyter?

 ### The main logic
 I love the top-down design approach!